A low level of acetylcholine has a uniquely negative impact on memory and focus. Learn the three most effective ways you can increase acetylcholine.

-There’s an abundance of herbal brain supplements that work, in part, by increasing acetylcholine including bacopa (Bacopa monnieri), gotu kola (Centella asiatica), and American ginseng (Panax quinquefolius).
-(32, 33, 34)
+There are several herbal brain supplements that work, in part, by increasing acetylcholine, including bacopa (Bacopa monnieri), gotu kola (Centella asiatica), and American ginseng (Panax quinquefolius).
+(35, 36, 37)

 3 Surprising Benefits of Acetylcholine Supplements

-Supplements that work on the acetylcholine system do more than just temporarily increase available levels of it, they actually make acetylcholine receptors work better.
+Supplements that work on the acetylcholine system do more than just temporarily increase available levels of acetylcholine; they actually make acetylcholine receptors work better.

 Acetylcholine receptors differ from the receptors of other neurotransmitters in that they are not subject to downregulation.

-This means that they do not become less responsive to drugs or supplements, so you do not need to keep taking more to achieve the same effects.
+This means that they do not become less responsive to drugs or supplements over time, so you do not need to keep taking more to achieve the same effects.

 In fact, the opposite occurs.

-Stimulating acetylcholine receptors makes them more responsive so that, over time, you may find that you need less acetylcholine supplementation to get the same benefits.
+Stimulating acetylcholine receptors makes them more responsive so that, eventually, you may find that you need less acetylcholine supplementation to get the same benefits.

 Another benefit of acetylcholine supplements is that you can take them on an as-needed basis, much like drinking coffee when you need a mental energy boost.